-New York Partners Phil Karmel and Kevin Healy will present at the Practicing Law Institute’s full-day Environmental Regulation 2017 program on June 9.
+New York Partners Phil Karmel and Kevin Healy will present at the Practising Law Institute’s full-day Environmental Regulation 2017 program on June 9.
 Phil Karmel is the co-chair of the program, which will discuss recent developments in environmental regulations and case law and their impact on deal negotiations and compliance obligations for regulated entities.
 The program will be held in New York and will also be webcast, with groupcast locations in New Orleans, Atlanta, Pittsburgh, Indianapolis, Mechanicsburg and Philadelphia.

 Karmel will present on environmental review and permitting issues for major infrastructure projects, with a focus on the new administration’s promised $1 trillion infrastructure initiative.
 Healy will discuss the role of business in addressing climate change and the legal issues attendant to the many voluntary initiatives by businesses to reduce their carbon footprint.

 Karmel has broad experience serving as litigation and regulatory counsel in environmental, land use, real estate and toxic tort matters.
 He has published works and presented on environmental litigation, toxic torts, director and officer liability, fine particulate matter, cross-state air pollution, lead paint, asbestos, risk assessment, oil spill liability, consumer protection statutes, preemption, arbitration, natural resource damages, the tax assessment of contaminated properties and environmental impact review.